SearchFilter#

 On the request: GET:/users/?id=123&firstName=Alex&role=789&role.identifier=abc456

-query parameters will be used as filtered since they alone were explicitly
+Only the firstName & role.identifier query parameters will be used as filtered since they alone were explicitly

-specified on @Search filterable properties
+specified on @Search filterable properties.

-since it is the defaultWhereStrategy
+firstName strategy is STARTS_WITH since it is the defaultWhereStrategy given in options and role.identifier

 Strategies#

-These strategies can be used both as defaultWhereStrategy
+These strategies can be used both as defaultWhereStrategy or directly in query parameter with the

 advanced syntax.